thoughtbot/fishery/README.md

 ```

 Factories are immutable, so the extension methods return a new factory with
-the specified `params`, `transientParams`, `associations`, or `afterCreate`
+the specified `params`, `transientParams`, `associations`, or `afterBuild`
 added to it.
 When `build` is called on the factory, the `params`,
 `transientParams`, and `associations` are passed in along with the values
 supplied to `build`.
 Values supplied to `build` override these defaults.

-`afterCreate` just adds a function that is called when the object is built.
+`afterBuild` just adds a function that is called when the object is built.
-The `afterCreate` defined in `Factory.define` is always called first if
+The `afterBuild` defined in `Factory.define` is always called first if
-specified, and then any `afterCreate` functions defined with the extension
+specified, and then any `afterBuild` functions defined with the extension
 method are called sequentially in the order they were added.

 These extension methods can be called multiple times to continue extending